jsp117/burger/README.md

 ## Code Snippets

 This code snippet displays the model burger.js, which builds out the SQL generated in the ORM with columns and values specific to the database being used.
-It is ued to generate SQL statements based on user input.
+It is used to generate SQL statements based on user input.

 ![model](/public/assets/images/model.png)